rileyhales/river-route/docs/index.md

 # River-Route

 The `river-route` Python package is a tool for routing catchment runoff volumes on vector stream networks using the Matrix Muskingum Cunge Method.
-It implements a matrix form of the Muskingum Cunge routing method first published by [Cedric David in 2011](https://doi.org/10.1175/2011JHM1345.1) and corrected by Riley Hales in 2024.
+It implements Matrix Muskingum Cunge routing.
+Inspired by the first linear routing implementation published by [Cedric David in 2011](https://doi.org/10.1175/2011JHM1345.1) which was corrected and improved by Riley Hales in 2023.

 ## Quick Start